Services to Researchers

 Funding opportunity databases

-TWU currently subscribes to two funding databases, SPIN and GrantScoop.
+TWU currently subscribes to the funding database, SPIN.
 SPIN contains funding information on a broad range of topics as well as access to selected Request For Proposals (RFPs) from the Commerce Business Daily (CBD) and the entire Federal Register (FR).
 Through SPIN, investigators can set up profiles and receive periodic emails alerting them to funding opportunities.
-GrantScoop offers a curated, up-to-date list of private and government funding opportunities for basic and clinical researchers focused on human health.
-More information about each database and how to sign up for these services is found on the website.

 MY1CV allows faculty the ability to display their research, creative activities, scholarship, and teaching while connecting them to collaborators, students, and funding.
 Faculty maintain their CV data in a centralized database.
 Contact My1CV for training or support to develop faculty web profiles; generate the required CV for faculty performance review and promotion and tenure processes; reporting needs, including potential funding sources and accrediting bodies; provide updated bio information for department websites, and more.
-For further information visit MY1CV or contact Jodi Woodside or build an online faculty profile using the Faculty Profile Form.
+For further information visit MY1CV (Sedona) or contact Zeynep (Zeze) Demir or build an online faculty profile using the Faculty Profile Form.

 Scientific Equipment Repair Services (SERS)